 Trusts help ensure your assets are distributed the way you want

 Again, without a trust you lose a lot of control about who-gets-what (and when) upon your death.
 A trust allows you to control everything for decades, assuming it does not conflict with the law.
 For example, instead of letting an 8-year-old inherit a rental property or investment account outright, you can include age-based milestones and other provisions to help ensure the assets aren’t squandered.

-To take advantage of estate tax planning opportunities
+Taking advantage of estate tax planning opportunities with trusts

-The federal estate tax exemption in 2020 is $23.16M, increasing to $23.4M in 2021 and portable between spouses.
+The federal estate tax exemption for married couples in 2020 is $23.16M, increasing to $23.4M in 2021 and portable between spouses.
 Some states, like Massachusetts, have their own estate tax and a much smaller exemption amount.
 The Massachusetts estate tax exemption is currently $1M and unlike the federal exemption, the amount isn’t portable.
 Using a credit shelter trust or marital trust after the first spouse dies helps preserve the exemption.

 What types of assets can you put in a living trust?

-Different types of assets can be put into trust during your life, though some will be subject to state laws:
+Different types of assets can be put into trust during your life, though some are subject to state laws: